Freudenberger/workout-timer.github.io/README.md

 - Rename a pin when adding (prompt appears)
 - Click a pinned card to load and go straight to the timer
 - Remove a pin with the ✕ button that appears on hover/focus
+- Choose a custom emoji icon for each pin (defaults to a type‑based suggestion)

 Pins persist in `localStorage` under the key `workoutTimer.pinned.v1`.